Master of Social Work (MSW) Programs in Connecticut - Campus and Online

 Traditional MSW programs are open to candidates who hold a bachelor’s degree and meet other admissions requirements, such as a minimum cumulative undergraduate grade point average (GPA) of 2.5 or 3.0 (or higher) on a four-point scale.
 These programs do not require students to hold a bachelor’s degree in social work (BSW).

-As noted above, all six of the Connecticut universities that have MSW programs offer traditional program options in a fully campus-based format or in a hybrid/blended format that requires students to attend a significant number of classes on campus.
-Only one school in Connecticut – Sacred Heart University – offers a fully online traditional MSW program.
+As noted above, all seven of the Connecticut universities that have MSW programs offer traditional program options in a fully campus-based format or in a hybrid/blended format that requires students to attend a significant number of classes on campus.
+Additionally, three universities–Quinnipiac University, Sacred Heart University, and University of Connecticut–offer fully online traditional MSW programs.

 Campus